filecoin-project/specs/content/systems/filecoin_blockchain/message_pool/message_syncer.md

 # Message Propagation
 ---

 The message pool has to interface with the libp2p pubsub [GossipSub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) protocol.
-This is because transaction messages are propagated over [GossipSub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) _topics_.
-Every serialised `SignedMessage` is announced (see [Message](message)) in the corresponding topic by any node participating in the network.
+This is because transaction messages are propagated over [GossipSub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) the corresponding `/fil/msgs/` _topic_.
+Every [Message](message) is announced in the corresponding `/fil/msgs/` topic by any node participating in the network.

 There are two main pubsub topics related to transactions and blocks: i) the `/fil/msgs/` topic that carries transactions and, ii) the `/fil/blocks/` topic that carries blocks.
 The `/fil/msgs/` topic is linked to the `mpool`.
 The process is as follows:
 1. When a client wants to carry out a transaction in the Filecoin network, they publish a transaction message in the `/fil/msgs/` topic.